infinum/frontend-handbook/Angular/Angular guidelines and best practices/DatX data store.md

 }
 ```

-When testing consumers of APP_COLLECTION, just inject the collection under the same token again as with any other dependency:
+When testing consumers of APP_COLLECTION, just inject the collection under the same token again, as with any other dependency:

 ```ts
 // example.service.spec.ts